f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 to the Internet.
 You have been tasked to design and build this connectivity.
 You have chosen to leverage the Distributed Cloud Customer Edge deployment model to provide secure reliable access to the AWS hosted application.

-Your design includes the following workflow Client -> CE -> Protected application resource.
+Your design includes the following workflow **Client -> CE -> Protected application resource**.
 Let's get started!

 .. image:: _static/lab3-appworld2025-topology-diagram.png